andjohnsmith/hackernews/README.md

 ## Installation

-To install Hacker News, simply install the dependencies in the local node_modules folder.
-This can be done with a basic `npm install` at the command line.
+To install Hacker News, simply type `npm install` at the command line.

 ## Usage